 message "failed to access a deleted 'Note' object".

-, it gets converted into an
+When the managed NoteGroup is added to a Project, it gets converted into an

 unmanaged object.
 This conversion is a simple state change that